Whiteband Bigeye, Pristigenys niphonia (Cuvier 1829)

 Colour |

-Overall dark red to reddish-orange, with five distinct white or pale bars on head and body becoming narrower with growth; pelvic fin tips dusky to black; dorsal spines and anterior half of fin membranes reddish-pink or pale pink; soft dorsal and anal fins with dusky to black margins; and pale submarginal bands in adults and subadults; pectoral fins reddish to pinkish; iris reddish to silvery.
-Bars on body become narrower with growth. |
+Overall dark red to reddish-orange, with five distinct white or pale bars on body about 1/2-3/5 width of pupil expanded ventrally and dorsally with latter angled posterodorsally (very distinct in young, less obvious in adults) becoming narrower with growth; pelvic fin tips dusky to black; dorsal spines and anterior half of fin membranes reddish-pink or pale pink; soft dorsal and anal fins with dusky to black margins; and pale submarginal bands in adults and subadults; pectoral fins reddish to pinkish; iris reddish to silvery.
+The species lacks a black margin on the posterior soft portions of the vertical fins. |

 Fisheries |